Skip to main content

 MY Top Ten Copy Machines of All Time

-Starting out as a tech and was quickly offered a sales job when the owner of the dealership realized that I had some issues with putting copiers back together.
+I started out as a tech and was quickly offered a sales job when the owner of the dealership realized that I had some issues with putting copiers back together.

 For the next ten weeks, I'll list all ten systems.

 I believe the copier retailed for about $2,500, had only one paper tray which stuck out on one side of the unit.
-The top (platen glass) moving back and forth for each copy and the speed was a blazing 10 pages per minute (I think).
+The top (platen glass) moved back and forth for each copy, and the speed was a blazing 10 pages per minute (I think).
 When you had to add toner, you would pour it into the toner hopper, and when you had to add paper, you would have to take the paper tray out of the copier!

-BTW, if anyone has an old Minolta EP-300 please scan one and email it to me!
+BTW, if anyone has an old Minolta EP 300, please scan one and email it to me!

 -=Good Selling=-